sergmudrea/PentaFrame/README.md

 [ Penta Resolver ] – decision engine, container orchestrator
         |
 [ Penta Hub ]        [ Container Runtime ]   [ Module Daemon (pentad) ]
-   (metadata + plugins)  (Distrobox/balenaEngine)      (I²C, GPIO, MQTT)
+   (metadata + plugins)  (Distrobox/Docker)      (I²C, GPIO, MQTT)

 All components communicate via REST and MQTT (Mosquitto broker).
-Containers share the host kernel but use separate userspaces with security profiles.
+Hub and Resolver listen on Unix domain sockets (/run/penta/*.sock) owned by penta:penta with mode 660 – only processes in the penta group can access them.
 The host OS is a stripped‑down Debian with Btrfs, Snapper, and a hardened kernel.
-Container images are pre‑built for Arch, Fedora, Kali, and Windows (Wine), among others.
 Supported Package Ecosystems
 Source	Install Method	Status
 Debian/Ubuntu	Native APT or container	Stable